rufatpro/gonka-docs/docs/wallet/wallet-and-transfer-guide.md

     === "If you already know the receiver’s Gonka wallet address"

         Paste the receiver’s Gonka wallet address into the address field.
+Specify the amount you intend to send.

         <a href="/images/keplr_sender_txs_4.png" target="_blank"><img src="/images/keplr_sender_txs_4.png" style="width:250px; height:auto;"></a>